MatheusVicente7/Boilerplate-Nodejs-typescript-sequelize-eslint/README.md

 ## Getting Started

-To get started with `create-boilerplate-nodejs app-name`, run any of the following three commands, give the app name(ak:Folder name) and it will install automatically!
+To get started with `create-boilerplate-nodejs app-name`, run any of the following three commands, give the app name(AKA:Folder name) and it will install automatically!

 ### npm